 The game of chance has been around for several millennia, with the earliest records of human gambling dating back to 200bc.
 Over the years, as societies have evolved, different gambling cultures have begun to take shape.
+One popular game that has stood the test of time is roulette.
+Whereas in the past, roulette would be played in a land-based casino, nowadays, as this guide to playing roulette explains, these kinds of games can be enjoyed online no matter where in the world you might be gambling from.

 In this article, we’re going to take a closer look at the differences between regional attitudes towards gambling by looking at gambling cultures across the world.
 Let’s jump into it!